 Pull over where you can and take in the sights of Durmitor National Park.

-Although there aren’t many safe spots to pull over on the drive through the park, when you can find one take advantage of it.
+Although there aren’t many safe spots to pull over on the drive through the park due to the fact that the shoulder is nonexistent, when you can find one take advantage of it.
 We only pulled over once for these pictures and I regret not taking in our surroundings more.

 Once you safely make it to Zabljak, head to your hotel for some rest.

-After a long, stressful day driving through the park, we headed to our hotel, the Hotel Polar Star, for some food and rest.
-I do want to note that this was by far not the best hotel in the area.
-Unfortunately, the dinner food was very poor and the sheets were a bit dirty, so if you have the option I highly recommend choosing another spot.
+After a long, stressful day driving through the park, we headed to the Hotel Polar Star, for some food and rest.
+It’s definitely not the best hotel in the area but it serves its purpose.

 Wake up early on day 5 to explore Crno Jzero, the Black Lake.

 On day five, we woke up early to make the short drive to the Black Lake, located right in Durmitor National Park.
 We took a walk around the lake, made friends with the park dogs and explored the other trails in the area.
-It was truly such a beautiful sight!
+I highly recommend popping by here to take in the beautiful views.

 Get an adrenaline rush at the Savin Kuk Summit Point.

-After walking through the trails by the Black Lake, we headed over to the Savin Kuk Summit Point to ride the roughly $8 ski lift up to the top of the mountain and man, was my heartbeat speeding up.
-Without the fluffy snow below, the height of this ski lift is much more noticeable.
+After walking through the trails by the Black Lake, we headed over to the Savin Kuk Summit Point to ride the roughly $8 ski lift up to the top of the mountain.
+Without the fluffy snow below, the height of this ski lift is much more noticeable, which really got my adrenaline pumping.
 Once we arrived at the top, we took a short hike to the very tippy top of the mountain and took in some of the most beautiful views of Durmitor National Park.

 Head back to your home base of Dobrota for dinner at Pirun & Ozica.